 - You must be a member of a role that has privileges to create feature layers in bulk from a data store item and publish server-based layers.

-- The database user in the database connection should only have access to the subset of feature classes and tables that need to be published in bulk.
+- The database user specified in the database connection should only have access to the subset of feature classes and tables that the user needs to publish in bulk.

-- The privileges granted to the user specified in the database connection needs the appropriate privileges on each dataset.
+- Ensure that the privileges granted to the user specified in the database connection are appropriate for each dataset.

 When you create feature layers in bulk, editing is not enabled on the layers.
 However, editing can be enabled on the feature service in ArcGIS Server Manager if the service is running on a federated server or, if the service is running on the hosting server, editing is enabled by the organization administrator in the ArcGIS Enterprise Administrator API site.
 If you do not want people to edit data through these bulk-published feature layers, connect to the database as a user who has only privileges to select data from the feature classes and tables, and do not enable editing on the feature service.